Aux inputs comparison

 |Era 100||0||BT, mic, USB-C, battery,audio in with 3.5 Jack adapter ($35)||183x120x130||$399|

 |Move 2||0||mic,BT, USB-C, battery,audio in with 3.5 Jack adapter ($35)||241x160x127||$799|

 OUT: analogue stereo RCA, digital RCA.

 This is the adapter for external amplifier, no speakers

 |BOOST||WiFi extender only||$149|

 OUT: Stereo RCA, optical, digital RCA

-Conventional amplifiers usually have few analogue and digital inputs for different devices.
+Conventional amplifiers usually have few analogue and digital inputs.
 Not so for Sonos.
-Sonos can have only one input, analogue or digital.
-To combine few audio sources, you will need to use other amplifier or preamplifier.
+It may have only one aux input of each; analogue or digital.
+To combine two audio sources, you will need to use other amplifier or preamplifier.

-To connect Sonos to a conventional stereo analogue amplifier, you need at least Sonos CONNECT: + 2xPLAY speakers.
+For example, to set Sonos as a stereo analogue amplifier, you need at least Sonos CONNECT + 2xPLAY speakers.
 That gives analogue stereo for $1007.
-And if you want to connect Sonos to 5.1 digital surround sound, for example, Blu-ray, the minimum set of speakers is: PLAYBASE or PLAYBAR + SUB + 4x PLAY:1 with the total of $2910.
+And if you want to set Sonos to 5.1 for digital surround sound, the minimum set is PLAYBASE or PLAYBAR + SUB + 4x PLAY1 with a total of $2910.

-In comparison, Yamaha YHT-8940 Home Theatre system includes 7 speakers plus subwoofer, multi-room wireless cost less than a $2000.
-It has 3 digital inputs + HDMI inputs.
-And yes, on the top of controlling TV DVDs with your mobile phone you can play Spotify on Yamaha via WiFi or Bluetooth.
+In comparison, the Yamaha YHT-8940 Home Theatre system includes seven speakers plus a subwoofer, multi-room wireless and cost less than $2000.
+It has three digital inputs + HDMI inputs.
+And on top of controlling TV DVDs with your mobile phone, you can play Spotify on Yamaha via WiFi or Bluetooth.